Ultimate Guide to Growing & Caring for Stromanthe Triostar

 Light Preferences

-These plants like plenty of bright, indirect light.
-Aim to provide them with at least six hours of light per day.
-They will not grow well in dark areas and will become damaged by direct sunlight.
+My plants grow best in locations with plenty of bright, indirect light.
+I aim to provide them with at least six hours of light per day.
+They will not grow well in dark areas and become damaged by direct sunlight.

 If you don’t have a room with south-facing windows, look for a bright spot near a west-facing window.